-Water must be freely available at all times and all club licences have to include a condition stating a place or places on the premises where it will be available to customers.
-It should be chilled, attractively presented and free of charge, with clean drinking vessels provided.
+Water must be freely available at all times and all on-licences have to include a condition stating a place or places on the premises where it will be available to customers.
+It should be chilled, attractively presented and free of charge.
 A reasonable range of non-alcoholic drinks and low-alcohol drinks (those with 2.5% alcohol or less) must also be made available, at reasonable prices, at all times.